Sales

 Is the video call tool flexible for different situations?

-At a minimum, a video for sales tool needs to handle online meetings effectively.
-Ideally, look for a video call tool that can also support more complex calls like product demos where you need to share your screen with the prospect, which is helpful when you need to show detailed information like a software demonstration.
+Sales teams need tools that can handle every aspect of virtual selling — from discovery calls to product demos where you need to share your screen with prospects.
 Some tools come with automated recordings that can be sent to prospects after the event in a follow-up email.

 Does the video call tool make engagement easy?

 When selling online, you want your prospects to be as engaged as possible with you and your product or service.
-For example, some prospects like to type quick questions, technical details, or links in a chat during a virtual call.
-The best tools have built-in emailing systems that make reminder emails and follow-ups easy.
-Make sure your video calling app supports these needs.
+For example, some prospects may want to type quick questions, technical details, or links in a chat during a virtual call.

 analytics product demo